DynamoDS/DynamoPrimer/06_Designing-with-Lists/6-1_whats-a-list.md

 The index numbers are a crucial element when working with lists.

 ### Inputs and Outputs
+Pertaining to lists, inputs and outputs vary depending on the Dynamo node being used.
+As an example, let's use a list of 5 points and connect this output to two different Dynamo nodes: *PolyCurve.ByPoints *and *Circle.ByCenterPointRadius*:

+![Input Examples](images/6-2/Polycurve.Inputs.png)
+> 1. The *points* input for *PolyCurve.ByPoints* is looking for *"Point[]"*.
+This represents a list of points.
+2. The output for *PolyCurve.ByPoints* is a single PolyCurve created from a list of five points.
+3. The *centerPoint* input for *Circle.ByCenterPointRadius* asks for *"Point"*.
+4. The output for *Circle.ByCenterPointRadius* is a list of five circles, whose centers correspond to the original list of points.

 The input data for *PolyCurve.ByPoints* and *Circle.ByCenterPointRadius* are the same, however the Polycurve node gives us one polycurve while the Circle node gives us 5 circles with centers at each point.
-Intuitively this makes sense: the polycurve is drawn as a curve connecting the 5 points, while the circles create a differenct circle at each point.
+Intuitively this makes sense: the polycurve is drawn as a curve connecting the 5 points, while the circles create a different circle at each point.
 So what's happening with the data?

 Hovering over the *points* input for *Polycurve.ByPoints*, we see that the input is looking for *"Point[]"*.
 Notice the brackets at the end.
 This represents a list of points, and to create a polycurve, the input needs to be a list for each polycurve.
 This node will therefore condense each list into one polycurve.

 On the other hand, the *centerPoint* input for *Circle.ByCenterPointRadius* asks for *"Point"*.
 This node looks for one point, as an item, to define the center point of the circle.
 This is why we get five circles from the input data.
 Recognizing these difference with inputs in Dynamo helps to better understand how the nodes are operating when managing data.

-![Input Examples](images/6-2/Polycurve.Inputs.png)
-> 1. The *points* input for *PolyCurve.ByPoints* is looking for *"Point[]"*.
-This represents a list of points.
-2. The output for *PolyCurve.ByPoints* is a single PolyCurve created from a list of five points.
-3. The *centerPoint* input for *Circle.ByCenterPointRadius* asks for *"Point"*.
-4. The output for *Circle.ByCenterPointRadius* is a list of five circles, whose centers correspond to the original list of points.

 ###Lacing